 \section{Acknowledgments}

-This research was funded within the QuantERA II Programme (project SPARQL), which has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No 101017733.
-E. R.\ and L. R.\ also acknowledge the grant 23-06224S of the Czech Science Foundation.
-R. F. acknowledges funding from the Horizon Europe Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC).
-R. F.\ acknowledges discussions with Ch.
-Hotter and A.S.
-Sørensen, who independently derived quantum non-Gaussian criteria for correlation functions.}
+This research was funded within the QuantERA II Programme (project SPARQL), which has received funding from the European Union’s Horizon 2020 research and innovation programme under Grant Agreement No.~101017733.
+E.~R.\ and L.~R.\ also acknowledge the grant 23-06224S of the Czech Science Foundation.
+R.~F. acknowledges funding from the Horizon Europe Research and Innovation Actions under Grant Agreement no. 101080173 (CLUSTEC) \latest{and the QuantERA project CLUSSTAR (8C24003) of EU and MEYS, Czech Republic.
+Project CLUSSTAR has received funding from the European Union’s Horizon 2020 Research and Innovation Programme under Grant Agreement No.731473 and 101017733 (QuantERA).} R.~F.\ acknowledges discussions with Ch.~Hotter and A.~S.\ Sørensen, who independently derived quantum non-Gaussian criteria for correlation functions.}